 Now the magnetic dipole moment can be written in the form

-The surface magnetic field can be estimated using the magnetic moment ($\mu_{30}$) and radius ($R_{6}$) of the pulsar as
+The surface magnetic field can be estimated using the magnetic moment ($ \mu _{30}$) and radius ($R_{6}$) of the pulsar as

-$\phi(x)$ is the correlation factor, for typical NS, $\phi(x)$ $\sim$0.68, the magnetic field can be written as
+$\phi (x)$ is the correlation factor, for typical NS, $\phi (x)$ $\sim $0.68, the magnetic field can be written as

-for $\mu_{30}$ $\simeq$109, the magnetic field is estimated to be $\simeq$ 3 $\times$ 10$^{14}$ G.
+for $\mu _{30}$ $\simeq $109, the magnetic field is estimated to be $\simeq 3\times 10^{14}$~G.

-The high value of magnetic dipole moment leads to a higher value of the magnetic field ($\sim$10$^{14}$ G).
-This discrepancy mainly originates from the torque models, which do not allow closer distance \citep{Ma2020ApJ}.
-There are several sources like XTE J1858+034, GRO J1008--57, GS 0834--430, IGR J18179--1621, IGR J19294+1816, RX J0440.9+4431, MAXI J1409-619, and GRO J2058+42 for which considerable deviations from the GL model was observed even considering the Gaia measured distances \citep{Ma2020ApJ}.
+The high value of the magnetic dipole moment leads to a higher value of the magnetic field ($\sim 10^{14}$~G).
+Earlier, \citet{Ji20} also concluded that the estimated magnetic field of this source was high during the 2018 giant outburst.
+If the source distance is taken as twice ($\sim $20 kpc \citep{Ji20}) of the Gaia estimated distance, then the magnetic field strength reduces to a typical value of the order $\sim 10^{12}$~G. \citet{Se22} also concluded that the magnetic field of the source was very high ($\sim 10^{14}$~G) like a magnetar during another study of the 2018 outburst, which is consistent with our results in the 2021 outburst.
+The high magnetic field in 2S 1417--624 may originate from the limitation of torque models, which do not allow closer distance \citep{Ma2020ApJ}.
+There are several sources like XTE J1858+034, GRO J1008--57, GS 0834--430, IGR J18179--1621, IGR J19294+1816, RX J0440.9+4431, \textit{MAXI} J1409--619, and GRO J2058+42 for which considerable deviations from the GL model were observed, even considering the Gaia measured distances \citep{Ma2020ApJ}.